Home > NTFS for Mac Tips

 English

-Summary: In this article, we explain how to use NTFS drive on Mac Sonoma, and provide you with 4 feasible methods.
-Furthermore, the easiest way to read and write to your NTFS drive on Mac computers is using iBoysoft NTFS for Mac.
+Summary: In this article, we explain how to use NTFS drive on Mac Sequoia, Sonoma, or another version, and provide you with 4 feasible methods.
+Furthermore, the easiest way to read and write to your NTFS drive on Mac computers is by using iBoysoft NTFS for Mac.

 How to use NTFS drive on Mac

-Though Mac computers are getting increasingly popular nowadays, there's no denying that Windows computers are more widespread.
+Though Mac computers are becoming increasingly popular nowadays, there's no denying that Windows computers are becoming more widespread.
 That's why most of the external storage devices, such as external hard drives and USB flash drives, are pre-formatted to NTFS by default.

-When you plug an NTFS-formatted drive into your Mac, you may encounter several problems like the USB drive is read only Mac issue, and you're prevented from writing to it.
-But don't worry, read this article to learn how to use NTFS drive on Mac, and gain full read-write permission to the NTFS drive.
+When you plug an NTFS-formatted drive into your Mac, you may have a question about "Can a Mac read NTFS?" or encounter problems like the USB drive is read only Mac issue, and you're prevented from writing to it.
+But don't worry, read this article to learn how to use the NTFS drive on Mac, and gain full read-write permission to the NTFS drive.
 Let's get started!

 What is an NT file system?